 Time needed: 5 minutes.

 VHS types are dying.
 That is indeed rather sad; they were a massive part of my childhood.
 However, this is how technology advances.
 The old must perish for the new to usher from its ashes.
 VHS/VCR makers discontinued production back in 2016, and now if you have VHS tapes lying around in your home but no VCR, those tapes are but a memento at this point.
 So, if you are a disc lover, it is high time to convert your VCR to DVDs as soon as possible so you can, and here is how you can do it easily in under 5 minutes.

 If you are a bit into tech and are up for some work and, for whatever reason, the above methods aren’t suitable, this is what you can do.
-You can connect your VCR to your computer using vhs to digital converters, which is nothing but an analog-to-digital adapter.
+You can connect your VCR to your computer using VHS to digital converters, which is nothing but an analogue-to-digital adapter.
 Let me explain to you how you can do so:

-Items needed: VCR, a computer with a DVD burner, an analog-to-digital adapter, DVD burning software, and a blank DVD-R disc.
+Items needed: VCR, a computer with a DVD burner, an analogue-to-digital adapter, DVD burning software, and a blank DVD-R disc.

 You can easily find a VCR-to-USB adapter and an RCA cable online, and it won’t cost a lot.

 Step 1: Connect the VCR to the PC using the adapter, and it will automatically install the needed drives

 Step 2: Insert DVD-R or DVD-RW disc into the DVD burner